Mach1Studios/m1-research-blog/content/posts/Submitting-Spatial-Music-Apps-To-iOS-App-Store.md

 The interesting thing about this response is this line: `If you wish to distribute your content as an app, please review your app concept and incorporate different content and features that are in compliance with the App Store Review Guidelines.` After many attempts (adding video content and various graphical content components) it was confirmed by Apple's Review Board representatives that this is a red herring and that nothing would be accepted until it was not a piece of spatial music any more.

 Rejection responses describe that they believe this is just an enhancement of traditional stereo audio instead of recognizing how this is a new format or medium entirely and not just a gimmicky playback feature.
 It is a shame that Apple's App Store Review Board does not understand what spatial audio is as a format and that there is no possible route for distributing spatial music via iTunes as they deem "spatal audio" to be limited to a processing effect as we hear it used via their implementation with AirPods, and not a mixing format as used by many to create spatial soundfields to create new experiences.

+##### Update
+Apple has acknowledged the difference and distinction between spatial audio as a rendered soundfield mix and "spatial audio" as a processing playback effect.
+In a call with the App Review Board they challenged our claim that iTunes does not support "spatial audio" saying we should ask the artist to use the dedicated ["Apple Spatial Audio"]({{< relref "posts/observations-and-limitations-of-apple-spatial-playback-implementation" >}}) playback on iTunes and that iTunes.
+We discussed with the review board the difference between spatial audio soundfield mixes created by an artist or engineer via a multichannel format (whether Mach1 Spatial, ambisonics or an object based format) compared to what iTunes does not which is adding a "spatial playback effect" to specific Dolby or Sony based formats without disgression from the artist.
+They thankfully seemed to acknowledge this difference and recommend adding more fan interaction (merchandise purchase link or event ticket links) to the app to make it more of an interactive experience.
+They also asked to include notes on documentation of this distinction as well as any feedback from the artist/musicians involved endorsing the app.

+**We will follow this advice and report back on what the minimum required development is for an artist or label to distribute their own spatial soundfields via an app.**

 ##### Solutions
 Reply to the rejection and even appeal if needed with a message saying that iTunes does not distribute or playback spatial music as intended by the artist and label and until it does making an app is the only way to distribute the spatial music or spatial audio playback as intended and mixed.
 It should be noted that this might not work at all and you may be stuck if you are dealing with music based content.